ctcac00/mongo_load_tests/README.md

 ## Running Load Tests

-Capture the AWS EC2 public dns names from the AWS terraform output variables and replace them in the shell scripts - both the [run_locust.sh](run_locust.sh) and the [kill_locust.sh](kill_locust.sh) (it should be a space separated list of dns names).
-Capture the MongoDB URI from the Atlas terraform output and replace it in the same files.
+Capture the MongoDB URI from the Atlas terraform output and replace it in the same files - remember to add the username/password.
 Replace the ssh key file in those files as well.

 Call the [run_locust.sh](run_locust.sh) to launch the test: